er-arcadio/technical_skills_curriculum/Trees/Lesson_ReadMe.md

 Students will be able to:

 - Visually navigate a Tree data structure.
-- Read and write functions that iterate through a tree.
+- Read and write functions that iterate through a tree written as a dictionary.
--

 ## Launch